singhsukhbir1/Housing_Price_Predictions/README.md

 ---
 ---

-## uilding Machine Learning Models:
+## Building Machine Learning Models:

 ## Shallow Learning:
 - It would be a good idea to start the Machine Learning component by examining a simpler rule-based algorithm